arcanjotiago/constructionbudget/README.md

     - CREATE INDEX material_name_index ON "material" (name)
     - CREATE INDEX access_token_index ON "auth" (access_token)

+#To show all indexes on query tool use the query below:
+SELECT indexname AS index_name,
+       tablename AS table_name
+FROM pg_indexes
+WHERE schemaname = 'public';

 ## Running the app
 ```terminal
 # development